Cuyahoga Valley National Park Waterfall

 At Brandywine Falls, you’ll find only restrooms with drop toilets and hand sanitizer (i.e. no running water).
 There are 4 or 5 picnic tables located near the parking lot.
 Make sure you bring plenty of water!

 Brandywine Falls isn’t the only attraction within Cuyahoga Valley National Park.
-Make sure you also check out my post: 5 Favorite Spots within Cuyahoga Valley National Park.
+Make sure you also check out my post: 5 Favorite Spots within Cuyahoga Valley National Park and see what other waterfalls are in Cuyahoga Valley National Park.
+If you’re staying in the area overnight, I also recommend these hikes in Northeast Ohio.

 Have you been to Brandywine Falls?

-Looking for more waterfalls in Northeast Ohio?
-Check out this hidden waterfall!
+Looking for more waterfalls in Ohio? – Click HERE!